 Puget Sound summers offer many unique outdoor opportunities and there are resources on campus to help you get started!
 The Expeditionary rents outdoor equipment, including tents, backpacks, and much more, available for reasonable rates.
 Puget Sound Outdoors can also help you get outside.

-The Tech Center, located in LIB 018 on the lower level of Collins Memorial Library, is a full-service one-stop technology shop.
-It features a digital media lab with high-end software and hardware, including 30 iMacs, an audio recording studio and the Technology Center Development Studio.
+The Technology Center, located in in the lower level of Collins Memorial Library, is a full-service technology service center.
+It features a digital media lab with high-end software and hardware, including 30 iMacs, an audio recording studio and the Technology Studio.
 Multimedia equipment is available for checkout, including laptops, digital cameras, video cameras, projectors, and other audio-visual equipment.
 Items can be checked out from the Media Services Desk in the Tech Center.

-The Technology Service Desk, the first point of contact for assistance with technology, is located in the Tech Center and can be reached at firstname.lastname@example.org or 253.879.8585.
-Tech Center hours during Summer Session are 8 a.m. to 5 p.m.
+The Technology Service Desk, the first point of contact for assistance with technology, is located in the Technology Center and can be reached at email@example.com or 253.879.8585.
+Technology Center hours during Summer Session are 8 a.m. to 5 p.m.
 Monday through Friday.
 For more information, visit the Technology Services website.